-- RESOLUTION APPROVING A CITY MANAGER'S CHOICE TO BE ROM PARTICIPATING IN THE PERA COORDINATED PLAN

-WHEREAS: (Name of city manager) is the City Manager of the (name of city) having been duly appointed effective (date), and
+Figure 2 - A RESOLUTION APPROVING A CITY MANAGER'S CHOICE TO BE EXCLUDED FROM PARTICIPATING IN THE PERA COORDINATED PLAN WHEREAS: (Name of city manager) is the City Manager of the (name of city) having been duly appointed effective (date), and WHEREAS: has chosen to be excluded from membership in the Coordinated Plan of the Public Employees Retirement Association (PERA) effective upon filing such election with the PERA office, and WHEREAS: written election, and In making this election, (name of city manager) has agreed that s/he will not at any time in the future seek any authorization to purchase service credit for any period of excluded service.

-WHEREAS:

-WHEREAS:

-WHEREAS:

 NOW THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF, MINNESOTA that said election to be excluded from membership in the Coordinated Plan of the Public Employees Retirement Association is hereby approved .

-Whereupon said resolution was declared duly passed and adopted by the City Council of the City of, on, 20
+Whereupon said resolution was declared duly passed and adopted by the City Council of the City of, on, 20 BY: ATTEST: Mayor City Clerk or Administrator

-BY: ATTEST:

-Mayor City Clerk or Administrator